optimamodel/optima/README.md

 # 1. Quick start guide

+## 1.1.
+Introduction

+Optima HIV is a software tool that assists national decision-makers and program managers in achieving maximum impact for every dollar invested in the HIV response.
+Optima HIV was developed by the Optima Consortium for Decision Science (www.ocds.co), in partnership with the World Bank.

+This repository contains all the code required to run the Optima HIV software tool.
+For general information on Optima HIV, please see the User Guide (http://optimamodel.com/user-guide) For specific instructions on how to use the tool, please see the Reference Manual (http://optimamodel.com/manual).

+If you have any questions, please email us at info@optimamodel.com.

+## 1.2 Installation

-This README describes the steps involved in installing and running Optima.
-Follow the instructions in this section.
-Unless you're a developer, you won't need to follow the rest of the instructions.
+This section describes the steps involved in installing and running Optima.
+Follow the instructions in this section. **Unless you're a developer, you won't need to follow the rest of the instructions.**

 1. Download and install Anaconda, using default options (https://store.continuum.io/cshop/anaconda/).
  **Make sure you download Python 2.7, not 3.6.**